kevinfrei/ErgoBlue/README.md

 whatever).
 The left hand devices is the 'slave' and all it does is communicate the state of the keys to the master device.

+### Update: No Arduino IDE needed (or actually used, currently)

+I was annoyed enough by the fact that the Arduino IDE was writing the original file over the top of symlinks that I stopped using it as an editor (it's pretty crummy as an editor anyway).
+So, while on airplanes last week, I migrated to a little Makefile that is *much* faster than the Arduino build. `make flashl -j` will build and flash the left half. `flashr` instead will flash the right.
+If you don't want to flash, but just want to compile the code, just a plain `make -j` will suffice (`-j` does multi-process build, which is way faster, even on my wimpy little *manager edition* MacBook 12" than the single process, single threaded Arduino build)

 ## Designing the matrix
 First, go and read about keyboard matrices.
 There are a number of well written explanations for how they work.
 [Here's the one I found that I liked the